graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 You do not need to use `IDataLoaderContextAccessor` or `DataLoaderDocumentListener` and may remove those references from your code.

-If you are using the resolver builder feature of the `GraphQL.MicrosoftDI` package, call `ReturnsDataLoader()` to indicate that the return type will be a data loader.
+You may also use the resolver builder feature of the `GraphQL.MicrosoftDI` package, as shown in the below example:

 ```csharp
     public class MyQuery : ObjectGraphType